thibaudk/ossia.github.io/_pages/score-download.markdown

 * All Linux distributions from at least 2015-era should be supported.
   * The packages are built on CentOS 7
   * Your system must have at least glibc-2.17, as well as X11, ALSA, libGL, librt, libdbus.
+  * libavahi is required at runtime for Zeroconf support.
+  * libbluez is necessary to use Wiimotes (which go through Bluetooth).

 ## Source code